Last updated on June 29, 2020

 All critical city services and emergency services will continue to operate as usual.
 Call 911 in an emergency.
 Household garbage, recycling and yard waste pickup continues on regular schedules.

-To learn more about COVID-19 in Fort Worth, go to fortworthtexas.gov/COVID-19.
+To learn more about COVID-19 in Fort Worth, visit the main COVID-19 home page.
 Updates and information are also available on the city’s social media pages:

 Residents can also call the Tarrant County Public Health hotline at 817-248-6299 for information about COVID-19.